 OATS. n.
 A grain, which in England is generally given to horses, but in Scotland supports the people.

 I mentioned that our aim is to provide explanation for anyone choosing to look up the meaning of a word.
 Would you feel much more enlightened if you looked up Johnson’s definition of the verb worm, in order to find out about treating animals for a particular ailment?

 To deprive a dog of something, nobody knows what, under his tongue, which is said to prevent him, nobody knows why, from running mad.

 Or how about looking up the word tarantula and getting some rather unexpected information on what to do should one bite you?

 TARANTULA. n.
 An insect whose bite is only cured by musick.

 With this, Johnson seems to be following an earlier belief that music had this healing property, as seen in the quotation from Sir Philip Sidney that he used to exemplify his definition.

 Non-cats and big blue wobbly things

 If I may be irreverent for just a moment, it would seem remiss in a blog piece about Johnson not to mention his legacy in popular culture, which means that even those who would claim to know nothing about the history of dictionaries might have a light bulb moment when hearing his name.
 He was portrayed by Robbie Coltrane in an episode of the British sitcom Blackadder, in an episode entitled Ink and Inkability.
 Quite what the real Johnson would have made of Baldrick’s attempt at definition-writing we’ll never know.
-I suspect neither ‘cat – not a dog’ nor ‘sea – big blue wobbly thing that mermaids live in’ wouldn’t quite make the grade.
+I suspect neither ‘cat – not a dog’ nor ‘sea – big blue wobbly thing that mermaids live in’ would quite make the grade.
 But it has meant that his name has endured outside the relatively narrow world of historical lexicography.